kholterhoff/kholterhoff.github.io/S18_ENG_1102/Artifact_2.md

 This assignment challenges students in three ways:

 * First, it asks students to understand and use the conventions of metadata creation for images.
-* Second, it asks students to think and write critically about the categorization and visualization of large datasets.
+* Second, it asks students to think and write critically about the categorization and significance of large datasets.
 * Third, it asks students to apply course themes to the analysis of fiction.